 Declarations for arriving goods

-The European Union has entered into separate agreements on the obligation to declare goods and to perform risk analyses with both Switzerland (including Liechtenstein) and Norway.
-Based on these agreements, safety and security data is not required for goods arriving to or exiting these countries.
+The European Union has concluded bilateral agreements with Switzerland (including Liechtenstein) and Norway on the declaration of safety and security data and on data risk analysis.
+Based on these agreements, safety and security data is not required for goods arriving in or exiting these countries.

 When the country of departure is either Norway or Switzerland, an entry summary declaration is not required for the goods, but a temporary storage declaration must be submitted for them.